 - overall economic considerations

 Various codes and standards list the mandatory requirements during pipeline material selection but the final selection is optimized with user experience.
-The following paragraphs will list down a few important considerations for cross country pipeline material selection.
+The following paragraphs will list some important considerations for cross-country pipeline material selection.

 Pipeline Material Selection Considerations

 The following points need to be addressed while selecting cross-country pipeline materials

 - Pipeline Component materials

 - The physical and mechanical properties of the material.